Chemical castration of sex offenders to be piloted in 20 prisons, says Mahmood

 The Government is exploring whether to enforce the chemical castration on offenders as mandatory, Justice Secretary Shabana Mahmood told MPs.

-A national rollout covering 20 prisons will pilot the use of medication to suppress the sex drive of sex offenders, the Justice Secretary has confirmed.
+A total of 20 prisons are to pilot the chemical castration of sex offenders, the Justice Secretary has said.

 The Government is exploring whether to enforce the chemical castration on offenders as mandatory, Shabana Mahmood told MPs, after recommendations from the independent sentencing review to explore its use further to reduce the risk of reoffending.